RedisLabs/redislabs-docs/content/kubernetes/re-databases/routes.md

   - **TLS Termination**: Choose "passthrough"
   - **Insecure Traffic**: Select "None"

-  Select **Create**.
+1. Select **Create**.

 1. Find the hostname for your new route.
-After route creation, it will be in the "Host" field.
+After route creation, it appears in the "Host" field.

 1. Verify you have a DNS entry to resolve the hostname for your new route to the cluster's load balancer.

 ## Access database

-1. Use the `openssl` command to access the database from outside the cluster.
+Use the `openssl` command to access the database from outside the cluster.

   ```sh
   openssl s_client -connect <hostname>:443 -crlf -CAfile ./ca.pem -servername <hostname>